Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Introduction

 \begin{definition} We say that the $\Pi^1_n$-uniformization property is true, if every set $A \subset 2^{\omega} \times 2^{\omega}$, $A \in \Pi^1_n$ has a uniformizing function $f_A$ whose graph is $\Pi^1_n$. \end{definition}

-Classical work of M. Kondo, building on ideas of Novikov, shows that the $\Pi^1_1$-uniformization (and equivalently the $\Sigma^1_2$-uniformization) property is true.
+Classical work of M. Kondo, building on ideas of Novikov, shows that the $\Pi^1_1$-uniformization (and consequently the $\Sigma^1_2$-uniformization) property is true.
 This is as much as $\ZFC$ can prove about the uniformization and the reduction property.
 In G\"odel's constructible universe $L$, the $\Sigma^1_n$-uniformization-property for $n \ge 3$ is true, as $L$ admits a good $\Sigma^1_2$-wellorder of its reals.
-On the other hand, due to Y. Moschovakis' celebrated result, the axiom of projective determinacy $\PD$ outright implies the $\Pi^1_{2n+1}$-uniformization property for every $n \in \omega$, indeed ${\Delta}^1_{2n}$-determinacy implies the stronger ${\Pi}^1_{2n+1}$-scale property for every $n \in \omega$.
-Due to D. Martin and J. Steel, $n$-many Woodin cardinals and a measurable above outright imply $\Pi^1_{n+1}$-determinacy, in particular under the assumption of $\omega$-many Woodin cardinals $\PD$ becomes true which fully settles the behaviour of the uniformization and reduction property for projective pointclasses.
+On the other hand, due to Y. Moschovakis' celebrated result, the axiom of projective determinacy $\PD$ outright implies the $\Pi^1_{2n+1}$-uniformization property for every $n \in \omega$, indeed ${\Delta}^1_{2n}$-determinacy implies the stronger ${\Pi}^1_{2n+1}$-scale property for every $n \in \omega$ (see \cite{Moschovakis}).
+By the famous result of D. Martin and J. Steel, $n$-many Woodin cardinals and a measurable above imply $\Pi^1_{n+1}$-determinacy (see \cite{MS} ), in particular under the assumption of $\omega$-many Woodin cardinals $\PD$ becomes true which fully settles the behaviour of the uniformization and reduction property for projective pointclasses.

 Despite the extensive list of deep results that has been produced in the last 60 years on this topic, there are still some basic and natural questions concerning the reduction or the uniformization property which remained open.
-Note e.g. that in the scenarios above the reduction property holds because the uniformization property does so.
+Note e.g. that in the scenarios above the reduction property holds because the uniformization property does.
 As these are the only known examples in which the reduction property holds, it is possible that reduction and uniformization for projective pointclasses are in fact equivalent principles over $\ZFC$.
 So the very natural question, which surely has been asked already much earlier, arises whether one can produce universes of set theory where the reduction property holds for some pointclass, yet the corresponding uniformization property fails.
-The goal of our article is to show that this can be done.
+The purpose of our article is to show that this can be done.